freeman-lab/icecloud/README.md

 icecloud setup beast -i mykey.pem
 ```

 where `-i` specifies the location of your key pair file.
-If you get an error during `setup` saying "timed out" or "ECONNREFUSED", just wait a few minutes and try again.
+If you get an error during `setup` saying `timed out` or `ECONNREFUSED`, just wait a few minutes and try again.
 This happens because instances take a variable amount of time to become ssh-ready.

 Finally, login to the `master` node to run jobs